MLo7Ghinsan/Hed_Writer/README.md

 ~~You SHOULD NOT move/remove any of these files from the folder: "hedwriteicon.png" "cNp.txt" "HedWriter.exe" (these 3 files should be in the same folder, if not, the software will throw you an error or not working at all)~~

+The processing algorithm is nothing fancy, it's just making a txt file and edit it from there, then change the extension to hed

 If you found any other errors or bugs then please report to me via discord (MLo7#3256)

 The codes I did for the script is too messy lmao I wasn't planned on putting it anywhere